tajo/fusion-baseui/README.md

 }
 ```

 And finally, replace `CONCERTS` with `this.props.concerts.data`.
 Now you should see the list of events again 🎉🎉🎉.
+However, this time our application fetches them from the public API!

 Note the client doesn't **NOT** make an XHR call to `https://apis.is/concerts` - it's all done on the server and browser already receives all events (rendered HTML elements and also as serialized redux state). **That's it!**